 Why should you do this?
 It will give you a chance to experience what it's like to take a full AP World History exam before you sit for the real thing.
 This helps you build stamina and perfect your timing.
 All the practice in the world won't help you if you run out of steam on your last essay question and can barely think.

 Set realistic score targets based on your personal strengths.
-For example, a really good writing student might go the average multiple choice/strong essay route, while a strong test taker might go the other way around.
+For example, a really good writing student might go the average multiple choice/strong essay route, while a stronger test taker might go the other way around.
 You could also be somewhere in-between.

 In addition, don't be intimidated if your target score is a lot higher than your current scores.
 The whole point of practicing is to eventually meet your target!

 Once you have a target score, practice, practice, practice!
 Use old exams, the practice exams in (high-quality) prep books, and the free-response questions linked above.
 You can even ask your teacher for old AP World History tests and essay questions.
+(Just be aware of the key changes to the AP World History exam in recent years so that you can tweak practice questions as needed.)

 Bottom Line: How to Prep for the AP World History Test

-For more tips on doing well in all of your classes, from AP to IB to honors, read this expert guide to getting a perfect 4.0, written by PrepScholar founder Allen Cheng.
-Even if you're not going for perfection, you'll learn all the skills you need to work hard, work smart, and get better grades.
+For more tips on doing well in all your classes, from AP to IB to honors, read this expert guide to getting a perfect 4.0, written by PrepScholar founder Allen Cheng.
+Even if you're not going for perfection, you'll learn all the skills you need to work hard, act smart, and get better grades.

 Have friends who also need help with test prep?
 Share this article!